the1lab/1lab/src/Cat/Functor/Adjoint/Properties.lagda.md

       g ∎
 ```

-In general, `faithful functors reflect monomorphisms`{.Agda ident=faithful→reflects-mono},
+In general, [faithful functors reflect monomorphisms] so we get (1 ⇒ 3)
-so we get (1 ⇒ 3) for free, finishing the proof.
+for free, finishing the proof.

+[faithful functors reflect monomorphisms]: Cat.Functor.Morphism.html#faithful-functors

 We also obtain dual results for faithful right adjoints, but we
 omit the (nearly identical) proofs.